 - 7.8.1 General registration procedures.
-The student must register for courses online through the ACORN system at the University of Toronto website.
+The student must register for courses online through the ACORN (ThD students) or TST-SIS (PhD-USMC students) systems.
 There are three periods for course registration in the academic year, one before each of the three trimesters.
 Dates vary from year to year; students may enquire from the GCTS Office or the registrar's office of the college of registration. - 7.8.2 Limited-enrolment courses.
-For any course with limited enrolment, students may register through the ACORN system.
+For any course with limited enrolment, students may register through the ACORN (ThD students) or TST-SIS (PhD-USMC students) systems.
 Registration for limited enrolment courses is on a first-come, first-served basis. - 7.8.3 Courses requiring the instructor's permission.
-Where a course description indicates that the permission of the professor is required for registering in the course, the student cannot register for the course through ACORN, but must contact the instructor for permission and instructions on enrolment. - 7.8.4 Reading and research courses.
+Where a course description indicates that the permission of the professor is required for registering in the course, the student cannot register for the course online, but must contact the instructor for permission and instructions on enrolment. - 7.8.4 Reading and research courses.
 A student registering for a reading and research course must fill out a reading course form in consultation with the instructor, obtain the proper signatures, and submit it for approval to the GCTS Office by the published deadline for the semester in which it will be taken.
-Once approved, it will be forwarded to the student's registrar for registration on ACORN.
+Once approved, it will be forwarded to the student's registrar for registration on ACORN/TST-SIS.

-7.9 Audited courses
+7.9 Auditing of Graduate Courses